 14 Awesome Things about Counseling via Telehealth

-Bryan R. Wisdom, MDiv, MA, LLMFT
+Bryan R. Wisdom, MDiv, MA, LMFT

 Have you considered whether counseling via telehealth is a good option for you?